kasperhirvikoski/spring-app/README.md

 ## Install

-Install to local repository with `mvn clean install`.
+Install the archetype to your local Maven repository with `mvn clean install`.

 ## Usage

-Create projects from the archetype with the following command:
+Create projects from the archetype.

     mvn archetype:generate -DarchetypeGroupId=com.kytkemo
                            -DarchetypeArtifactId=spring-app
                            -DarchetypeVersion=1.0.9
-                           -DarchetypeRepository=local
                            -DgroupId=com.yourcompany
                            -DartifactId=ProjectName
                            -Dpackage=com.yourcompany.projectname

-## Developing a project
+## Developing a Project

 After creating a project from the archetype you can do the following tasks.

-### Run tests
+### Run Tests

 Run tests with `mvn test`.